isomerpages/moe-asrjc/_highlights/Career and Industry Scholarship Symposium 2024.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_9750.jpg">
 </div>
 <p>To round off the event, students were directed to our newly launched Education
-and Career Guidance (ECG) microsite, designed to serve as a comprehensive resource hub.
+and Career Guidance (ECG) <a href="https://sites.google.com/view/asrecg/home" rel="noopener nofollow" target="_blank">microsite</a>,
+designed to serve as a comprehensive resource hub.
 Here, they can access additional ECG-related information and view enlightening interview videos featuring professionals from various fields.
 Through this symposium, we aim to empower students to explore, learn, and ultimately embark on purposeful and fulfilling career journeys.</p>